ekzhang/sshx/README.md

 Inspect the script for additional options.

-You can also install it with homebrew.
+You can also install it with [Homebrew](https://brew.sh/) on macOS.

 ```shell
 brew install sshx